angelicarty/IDMPA/README.md

 skybox by ruoxuan

 Art by creatro:
-player character
+-player character
-slime
+-slime

 Art by Naomi:
-Map
+-Map
-UI
+-UI

 Art by Batty:
-NPC
+-NPC
-UI
+-UI
-player character
+-player character
-Items and Equipments
+-Items and Equipments

 Programming and Game Design by Kristine & Harry